0bob0/TAFE-C-/README.md

 <hr> <br>

 <h1 id="second-project">Data Types, variables and sequence</h1>
-In this section you will learn to
+In this section you will be introduced to
 <ul>
     <li>Data types</li>
     <li>Type conversion</li>